Divya-Sharma-CSE/tech-blog/articles/docs/lavaLamps.md

 — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — —

-## Need for randomness in Cyptography
+## Need for randomness in Cryptography
-For a secure encryption of
-- HTTPS connections
-- TLS handshakes
-- cookies
-- passswords
-- VPN connections
-- etc.
+Now every time you open log into Gmail, log into Instagram or per say make an online payment, <br> your device and your server do a little "handshake" (that's the technical term)- a sort of agreement that whatever happens on this connection/session is secured by a key.<br><br>

-Randomness is needed to generate secure, unpredictable keys that protect all encrypted communication on the internet. a<br>
+Now this key needs to be unpredictable.
+Random.
+For it needs to  protect all encrypted communication on the internet. <br>
 *Like a passcode to your mobile phone<br> the more random it is, the harder it is for a someone to guess and unlock your phone*
 <br><br>on the internet it makes sure attackers can't
 - decrypt the data
 - spy on the traffic
 - hijack a session
 - impersonate
-<br> Since computers are dumb (*writer shrugs*) and follow a pre-prepared set of instructions to give a pre-determined result, they are incapable of giving real, random sequences to encrypt data on such large scale.<br>
+<br>So there is a need for messy sequences to encrypt data on such a large scale.<br>
-Hence they lack "chaos"
+They need "chaos".<br>
+Now the deal is that computers don't do chaos.
+They follow neat and tidy instructions- opposite of the randomness Cryptography needs.
 <br>Which is when we turn to **nature** and **real-world**.